Nodena site

-The Nodena site is an archeological site east of Wilson, Arkansas, and northeast of Reverie, Tennessee, in Mississippi County, Arkansas, United States.
+The Nodena Site is an archeological site east of Wilson, Arkansas, and northeast of Reverie, Tennessee, in Mississippi County, Arkansas, United States.
 Around 1400–1650 CE an aboriginal palisaded village existed in the Nodena area on a meander bend of the Mississippi River.
-The Nodena site was discovered and first documented by Dr. James K. Hampson, archaeologist and owner of the plantation on which the Nodena site is located.
+The Nodena Site was discovered and first documented by James K. Hampson, archaeologist and owner of the plantation on which the Nodena Site is located.
 Artifacts from this site are on display in the Hampson Museum State Park in Wilson, Arkansas.
-The Nodena site is the type site for the Nodena phase, believed by many archaeologists to be the province of Pacaha visited by Spanish explorer Hernando de Soto in 1542.
+The Nodena Site is the type site for the Nodena phase, believed by many archaeologists to be the province of Pacaha visited by the Spanish explorer Hernando de Soto in 1542.

-In 1900, a prehistoric mastodon skeleton was discovered 2 mi south of the Nodena site.

-In 1964, the Nodena site was declared a National Historic Landmark and in 1966 it was added to the National Register of Historic Places.
+In 1900, a prehistoric mastodon skeleton was discovered 2 mi south of the Nodena Site.
+In 1964, the Nodena Site was declared a National Historic Landmark and in 1966 it was added to the National Register of Historic Places.